 I've developed a proven approach to NIST AI RMF implementation based on successful engagements across healthcare, financial services, and technology sectors.
 My methodology balances thoroughness with practicality.

-Typical implementation: 6-12 weeks depending on organizational complexity and AI system maturity.
+Typical implementation: 6 to 12 weeks depending on organizational complexity and AI system maturity.

 I start by understanding your current AI landscape, existing risk management practices, and compliance requirements.

-I work alongside your teams to implement the framework, integrate with existing systems (SOC 2, ISO 27001, GDPR), and configure GRC platforms if desired.
+I work alongside your teams to implement the framework, integrate with existing systems like SOC 2, ISO 27001, and GDPR, and configure GRC platforms if desired.

 I ensure your team can operate and maintain the framework independently.
 My goal is to build your internal capability, not create dependency.